Shikaga/PitchBlackAnalysis/index.md

 Riddick asking her to once again abandon them hits her like a hammer.
 The tension growing, beat by beat, with Riddick's smiling evilly as he sees her break down.
 But then, she finally gathers her strength and throws it in his face, declaring that they are going back for the others, whether he likes it or not.

 In fact, this reminds me a lot of the end of *Die Hard*.
-The Cop (???), midway through the film explains how after a shooting gone wrong, he had never been able to draw his gun again, and had been desk bound ever since.
+Midway through the film Sgt.
+Powell explains how after a shooting gone wrong he had never been able to draw his gun again and had been desk bound ever since.

 Finally at the very end of the film, after the climax and celebrations have begun, he is finally able to shoot the one final terrorist.
 He is provided with an opportunity to put his mistake behind him, and reclaim his destiny.